-Robert Brijder, David Doty, and David Soloveichik
+Robert Brijder1, David Doty2, and David Soloveichik3

-- Hasselt University, Diepenbeek, Belgium robert.brijder@uhasselt.be University of California, Davis, CA, USA doty@ucdavis.edu - University of Texas, Austin, TX, USA david.soloveichik@utexas.edu
+3 University of Texas, Austin, TX, USA, david.soloveichik@utexas.edu

 Abstract.
 We show that some natural output conventions for error-free computation in chemical reaction networks (CRN) lead to a common level of computational expressivity.
-Our main results are that the standard consensus-based output convention have equivalent computational power to (1) existence-based and (2) democracy-based output conventions.
-The CRNs using the former output convention have only "yes" voters, with the interpretation that the CRN's output is yes if any voters are present and no otherwise.
-The CRNs using the latter output convention define output by majority vote among "yes" and "no" voters.
+Our main results are that the standard definition of error-free CRNs have equivalent computational power to 1) asymmetric and 2) democratic CRNs.
+The former have only "yes" voters, with the interpretation that the CRN's output is yes if any voters are present and no otherwise.
+The latter define output by majority vote among "yes" and "no" voters.

-Both results are proven via a generalized framework that simultaneously captures several definitions, directly inspired by a Petri net result of Esparza, Ganty, Leroux, and Majumder [CONCUR 2015].
+Both results are proven via a generalized framework that simultaneously captures several definitions, directly inspired by a recent Petri net result of Esparza, Ganty, Leroux, and Majumder [CONCUR 2015].
 These results support the thesis that the computational expressivity of error-free CRNs is intrinsic, not sensitive to arbitrary definitional choices.